satoshipay/stellar-transfer/README.md

 That means that users can send EURT to the anchor, requesting a payout in fiat EUR to their SEPA account via bank transfer, for instance.

+**Note: This package is still considered experimental.
+Breaking changes should be expected.**

 ## Installation

 ```